 After leaving his birth place near the Caspian seashore, with his family, Marz migrated to Anatolia where he attended American schools at Talas and the Lycee at Robert College in Istanbul.
 He came to the US in 1962 to attend Syracuse University where he studied Economics and international finance, followed by Harvard's MBA program as a Ford Fellow.
 He joined Arthur Young & Company's New York office upon graduation in 1967.
 Amongst his accomplishments was the initiation of Arthur Young's Urban Affairs Program to serve the inner city needy neighborhoods.
 Received his CPA in NY in 1973.
 That same year he was asked to start Arthur Young's Middle East Office in Tehran, providing consulting and financial services to international clients.
 In 1977 he established his own client services company as Attar & Associates which he transferred to California in 1980, after the Iranian Revolution.
 During '80's Marz became involved with wireless communication leading to Highland's role as a pioneer wireless service provider in West Virginia (winner E&Y's 2002 Entrepreneurial Award).

 Andrea Bartoli is a Senior Fellow at the Center for Peacemaking Practice, as well as the President of the Sant’Egidio Foundation for Peace and Dialogue.
 He works primarily on Peacemaking and Genocide Prevention.
-The Founding Director of Columbia University’s Center for International Conflict Resolution (CICR), a Visiting Scholar at the Advanced Consortium on Cooperation, Conflict and Complexity (AC4) – Columbia University, and a CORE Fellow at Seton Hall University, Dr. Bartoli has taught in the US since 1994.
+The Founding Director of Columbia University’s Center for International Conflict Resolution (CICR), a Visiting Scholar at the Advanced Consortium on Cooperation, Conflict and Complexity (AC4) – Columbia University.
+Dr. Bartoli has taught in the US since 1994.
 He chaired the Columbia University Seminar on Conflict Resolution.

 Mark Thurston, Ph.D. is a senior fellow at George Mason University's Center for Peacemaking Practice and Center for Consciousness and Transformation.
 With an academic background in psychology, Mark has worked for 35 years in adult education related to consciousness, holistic health, and personal transformation.
 He is the author of numerous books related to personal spirituality, dream psychology, meditation, and the transformation of consciousness.
 Mark's research interests include mindfulness, conflict transformation, the role of intentionality in groups, and aspects of consciousness which can be experienced in the dream state.
 His courses at Mason have recently included "Conflict Transformation from the Inside Out," "Practices for Reconstellating Conflict," and "Consciousness, Meaning, and Life Purpose."